 |President’s Budget FY23

 The project is undergoing significant environmental analysis by supplementing the National Environmental Policy Act (NEPA), supplementing the consultation under the Endangered Species Act (ESA), obtaining a Water Quality Certification, and completing Section 103 concurrence.

 Environmental design, tasks and reports are completed in consultation with an interagency working group with representatives from National Marine Fisheries Service (NMFS), Environmental Protection Agency (EPA), U.S. Fish and Wildlife Service (USFWS), Florida Department of Environmental Protection (FDEP), Florida Wildlife Commission (FWC) and Broward County.

 The project received $29.1 million dollars in the Fiscal Year 2020 Work Plan for the US Coast Guard Reconfiguration construction new start.
-The Project Partnership Agreement is schedule for execution in December 2020.
-The draft Supplemental NEPA is scheduled for completion in December 2020 followed by the Final Supplemental NEPA completion in May 2021.
+A Project Partnership Agreement was executed in December 2020.
+A revised draft Supplemental Environmental Impact Statement (SEIS) was released in the Federal Register in Feb 2022.
+The final SEIS and Record of Decision is scheduled for completion in Nov 2022.
 U.S. Coast Guard Station Ft.
-Lauderdale final design review is underway.
+Lauderdale contract solicitation is scheduled in spring 2023.
 Construction New Start coordination is on-going with the USACE Vertical Staff.